 Many individuals starting bathroom renovations themselves encounter several common pitfalls that can greatly extend the timeline of their project.

-Often, a bathroom remodel that was initially projected to take a few weeks might extend into several weeks due to unforeseen issues or lack of experience.
+Often, a bathroom remodel that was initially projected to take a few weeks might extend into several more due to unforeseen issues or lack of experience.
+From one day to the next, unexpected complications can arise, shifting deadlines further out of view.

 Tips to Keep Your Bathroom Remodel on Schedule